azyablov/sros_bng_observability/README.md

 Alerting rules are configured to send alerts to the `Alertmanager` server, which is then sent to the Telegram channel (check for the telegram token).
 This is done for the illustrative purposes and could be adjusted per need and requirements relatively easily.

-As *NetOps* and *DevOps* pracititioners we should consider limits and scalability of the solution.
+As *NetOps* and *DevOps* practitioners we should consider limits and scalability of the solution.
 The current setup is designed to be scalable and can be easily extended to support more devices and services.
 But we should remember about limits on *NE* side to support number of subscriptions and number of sessions.
-The telemetry stack scaling should be cosidered as well as more network elements and data is been colleceted.
+The telemetry stack scaling should be considered as well as more network elements and data is been collected.
 This is especially relevant *MAG*  where you can't simply pull everything for hundreds of thousands of subscribers at the same time, but we are going to discuss it in the next session in a bit greater detail.

-## What and Why to collect?
+### What and Why to collect?

 | Component                        | XPath                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     | Notes                                                                                                                                                                                                                                                                                                                                                       |
 |----------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|